CertiK dissects the Axion Network incident and subsequent price crash By Cointelegraph - Up News Info

 CertiK dissects the Axion Network incident and subsequent price crash

-On November 2, the Axion Network launched its new token, known as AXN.
+On Nov.
+2, the Axion Network launched its new token, known as AXN.
 The project touted the asset as a new investment vehicle, claiming that it would be the most profitable blockchain of its kind to date.
-During the interim lead up to AXN’s airdrop, five separate teams allegedly examined the token’s code; industry darlings such as CertiK and Hacken were among those who conducted the audits.
+During the interim leadup to AXN’s airdrop, five separate teams allegedly examined the token’s code; industry darlings such as CertiK and Hacken were among those who conducted the audits.

 CertiK staff report on the Axion price crash